sanj19/UFO-Sighting/README.md

 # Alien Sightings

-This website uses JavaScript, HTML, and CSS to display alien sightings in a table from the input file.
+This website uses JavaScript, HTML, and CSS to display alien sightings in a table read from an input file.